rodprogramdev/100-days-of-code/log.md

 # Day 46: January 1, 2018
 Progress: Still working on the navigation link, applying what I have learned from Jonathan Schemdts course.

+# Day 47: January 2, 2018
+Progress: Reviewed how to use the checkbox hack, cubic bezier and the ease functions for the navigation section of the landing page that I'm working on.